Niki Zimling: SønderjyskE

 After missing the opening game of the season due to injury, Zimling made his first appearance of the 2018–19 season, coming on as a 65th-minute substitute, in a 2–2 draw against Odense BK on 22 July 2018.
 Since returning from injury, he was featured in the next eight matches for SønderjyskE.
 This lasted until Zimling missed two matches due to suspension.
 After missing two matches due to suspension, Zimling returned to the starting line–up against Vejle on 5 October 2018 and scored his first goal of the season, in a 3–0 win.
 Following this, he was then featured in the next eight matches for the club.
 However, Zimling suffered an injury that eventually kept him out for four months.
 On 21 April 2019 he returned to the starting line–up against AC Horsens, as SønderjyskE won 1–0.
 This was followed up by captaining the club for the second time this season, in a 4–1 win against Vejle to help the club avoid relegation.
 At the end of the 2018–19 season, Zimling went on to make twenty appearances and scoring once in all competitions.

 Despite keen on extending his contract at SønderjyskE when it is going to expire at the end of the 2018–19 season, he was among four players to be released by the club.

 Retirement

 On 14 June 2019 it was confirmed, that Danish 1st Division club Kolding IF had hired Zimling as the club's new sporting director.
 In doing so, he announced his retirement from professional football.
 At Kolding IF, Zimling's role was to handle scouting, community work, player recruitment and development for the club.
 His contributions saw Kolding IF finish in sixth place in the league.
 At the beginning of January 2021, Kolding IF abolished the position of sports director and Zimling became development director of the club instead.

 On 27 August 2021, Zimling made his comeback as a player, when he was in the starting lineup of Kolding IF in the Danish 2nd Division match against Middelfart Boldklub.

 On 12 January 2023, Zimling left Kolding to join AGF, where he was hired as U19 manager.

+In April 2026 he became the head coach of 1st Division club AC Horsens.